particle-iot/docs/src/content/getting-started/billing/migrating-to-growth.md

 The sandbox device list is confusing because it includes items that don't count against your free plan limit, and some devices that are part of the free plan limit are not in the list!

-- The device limit is 100 total devices across all device types (cellular, Wi-Fi, and Tracker).
+- The device limit is 100 total devices across all device types (cellular or Wi-Fi).
 - If you select the **Show sandbox devices only checkbox** (3) it will show only developer devices claimed to your account.
 - However if you are the product owner for a free sandbox tier product, all devices in that product count toward the device limit, even if they are not claimed to your account.